 Mariah Vineyard // Mendocino Ridge AVA, Mendocino

 Nicknamed “Islands in the Sky” for the ridgetops that sit above the fog line surrounded by a sea of clouds, the Mendocino Ridge Appellation is the only non-contiguous AVA in the U.S. Comprised of vineyards at elevations of at least 1,200 ft., this AVA consists of just around 18 vineyards.
-One of these unique sites is the Mariah Vineyard, which is farmed by Dan Dooling and sits at 2,600 ft., overlooking the Pacific.
-The Pinot Noir and Chardonnay from this site have pronounced minerality and a distinct saline quality that result from the coastal influence, and because the vineyard is dry farmed.
+One of these unique, dry-farmed sites is the Mariah Vineyard, which is farmed by Dan Dooling and sits at 2,600 ft., overlooking the Pacific.
+The Pinot Noir and Chardonnay from this site have pronounced minerality and a distinct saline quality that result from the coastal influence.

 Chardonnay clone: 76